Bilateral Endoprosthetic Surgery of Hip and Knee

 - restrictive transfusion strategies

-As a result, the need for blood transfusions has dramatically decreased – a significant safety gain.
+As a result, the need for blood transfusions today has dramatically decreased – a significant safety benefit.

 Bilateral surgery = double stress?
 Why this is not automatically true

-A common misconception: Two joints = double the burden.
+A common misconception: Two joints = double load.

 Unilateral surgery - hidden problems